Paleo Diet Food List

-In a nutshell, Paleo lifestyle and diet take inspiration and cues from our ancestors and the way we used to eat and live.
-Let’s get one thing clear.
-It’s not about re-enacting the caveman era.
-Nobody runs around in in loincloths and sets fires to cook their food (only occasionally).
+In a nutshell, Paleo diet and lifestyle take inspiration and cues from our ancestors and the way we used to eat and live.
+Let’s get one thing clear: it’s not about re-enacting the caveman era.
+Nobody runs around in loincloths and sets fires to cook their food (only occasionally).
 Paleo is about learning from ancestors but it is mostly fuelled by modern scientific and medical research and common sense.

-The diet focuses on unprocessed, whole foods – healthy fats including saturated fat, grass-fed, free-range meat and eggs, lots of fish and seafood, vegetables, fruit, berries, nuts, seeds and some natural sweeteners.
+The paleo diet focuses on unprocessed, whole foods: healthy fats including saturated fat, grass-fed, free-range meat and eggs, lots of fish and seafood, even more vegetables, some fruit, berries, nuts, seeds and natural sweeteners.
 It excludes grains, legumes, processed sugar and most dairy.
-Some people include healthy dairy foods like kefir, full fat natural yogurt, some aged cheese and butter.
+Some people include healthy dairy foods like kefir, full-fat natural yoghurt, aged cheese and butter.
 That, of course, really depends on your sensitivities.
-We love this way of eating because it also focuses on local, organic produce and good farming practices.
+I love this way of eating because it also focuses on local, organic produce and good farming practices.